This is essay is part of Applied Biofoundationalism. All chapters are linked at the end. Enjoy.

 Emergence: The Natural Order

-Complex systems — such as beehives, ecosystems, and human economies — regularly produce patterns no individual member deliberately intends.
-Economists and biologists alike call this 'emergence.'
-Human Natural State (HNS) is the emergent consequence of countless individuals pursuing their inherent motivations.
+Complex systems — such as beehives, ecosystems, and human economies — regularly produce patterns no individual member deliberately intends, is responsible for, or can predict.
+These are known as emergent properties.
+What is known as “capitalism” is simply an emergent consequence of countless individuals pursuing their own motivations and ends.
+When people are allowed to act as their own self-interest, they “capitalism”.
 This does not come from a bureaucrat’s pen, but nature’s will.
+Other animals exhibit these traits too.
+It is a bottom-up phenomenon, not top down.

 Consider the Beaver

 What happens when you drop a bunch of beavers into a forest near a river?
-What do they do when uninhibited, with full autonomy, to act out their innate programming?
+What do they do when uninhibited and can act out their innate programming?
 What motivates those beavers to accumulate logs and construct their dams with no Beaver Theory of Wood?
-Shockingly, no beaver parliament convenes to debate dam policy.
+No beaver parliament convenes to debate dam policy.
 No beaver economist publishes 'The Wealth of Lodges.'
 They simply build: because that is what beavers do.

-Their programming says collect wood and build dams; it's the default state of the wood-seeking rodent.
+Their programming says collect wood and construct dams; it's the default state of the wood-seeking rodent.
 How odd would it be to label this a “capitalist” beaver economy for log procurement and dam creation?
-As if these rodents adhered to some externally imposed market philosophy rather than merely acting upon their innate impulses to create habitats.
-Those goddamn beaver robber barons are at it again!
+As if these rodents adhered to some externally imposed market philosophy rather than merely acting upon their innate impulses to create these habitats.
+Those fat cat beaver robber barons are at it again!

 Only when an external force acts upon the beaver does it alter their dam-building actions.
-Only when a central body dictates that the way man is gathering his wood should be changed, does it alter how he naturally does it.
+Similarly, only when a central body determines the way man is gathering his wood should be changed, does it alter how he does it.

 Now drop humans into a territory, what do they do?

 They trade.
 They specialize.
 They accumulate.
 They create hierarchies.
-Not because some intellectual designed a 'system,' but because this behavioral program runs deeper than thought itself.
-The frontier towns of the American West didn't wait for permission to create markets.
+Not because some intellectual designed a 'system' but because this behavioral program runs deeper than thought itself.
+The frontier towns of the American West didn't wait for permission to create markets, they didn’t dig up their Adam Smith references to determine if they should trade with each other.
 The moment humans gather, commerce emerges like heat from friction.

-In new frontiers where there’s no outside force telling settlers what to do, people start building their dams.
+In new environments where there’s no outside force telling settlers what to do, people start building their dams.
 They grow things, create supply chains, farm, barter, they “capitalism”.
-Programming.
+What a silly thing to call this emergent activity that happens all on its own.

-Every civilization that emerged independently, from Mesopotamian merchants to Aztec markets to Aboriginal trade routes, developed commerce without a blueprint.
+Every civilization, from Mesopotamian merchants to Aztec markets to Aboriginal trade routes, developed commerce without a blueprint.
 No central committee wrote the 'How to Capitalism' manual and distributed it across continents.
-These patterns emerged just as birdsong or territorial marking do, spontaneous expressions of our species' behavioral repertoire.
+These patterns sprung forth just as birdsong or territorial marking do, spontaneous expressions of our species' behavioral repertoire.

-The Phoenicians didn't need Adam Smith to tell them to trade purple dye.
-Medieval guilds formed without consulting economic theorists.
-The Silk Road emerged not from policy but from the simple recognition that someone over there has what I want, and I have what they want.
-This is as natural as wolves hunting in packs or bees building hives.
+The Phoenicians didn't need Ricardian textbooks to tell them to trade purple dye.
+Medieval guilds formed without consulting Milton Friedman!
+The Silk Road surfaced not from policy but from the simple recognition that someone over there has what I want, and I have what they want, so lets swap.
+This is as natural as wolves hunting in packs or bees churning out honey.

 We are the only species arrogant enough to claim we invented our own instincts.